Codex CLI Launcher

 The terminal opens but codex is not recognized

-Install Codex CLI globally and confirm that codex works in a regular integrated terminal:
+Follow the official Codex CLI installation documentation, then confirm that codex works in a regular integrated terminal.

 If your setup relies on shell initialization, restart VS Code after installation so new terminals inherit the updated environment.